-By spring of your application cycle, you likely have received your acceptance offers to medical schools.
-The deadline for those applying to MD-granting schools through the American Medical College Application Service is April 30.
+By spring of your application cycle, you likely have received your acceptance offers to medical schools and very likely accepted one.
+The deadline for those applying to MD-granting schools through the Association of American Medical College Application Service to accept offers in 2022 was May 2.
 For those applying to DO-granting medical schools, the process tends to be a bit more open-ended, but it is, in most instances, resolved by May.

 Once you pick the right school for you, however, the work is just beginning.

 John D. Schriner, PhD, is associate dean for admissions and student affairs at Ohio University Heritage College of Osteopathic Medicine, one of 37 member schools of the AMA Accelerating Change in Medicine Consortium.
 He outlined a few next steps to take after committing to attend a medical school.

 The medical school admissions process requires its share of paperwork, and that doesn’t end after acceptance, Schriner said.